 We were subjected to a full metal detector scan – men and women had separate queues, an appropriate decorum given has closely pressed and prodded I was by the male guard.
 After this intrusion, we boarded a series of travelators that conveyed us more than 200 metres down a massive corridor.
 We had to stand (and not walk) as it slowly carried us forward.
 On the opposite side of the hallway (only two metres away) and coming towards us, were clusters of tightly packed and well dressed North Koreans on travelators leaving the Mausoleum.
 All were sombre and downcast, and they silently stared at us as we silently stared at them.
 It was like two extremely long fish-tanks quietly passing each other – most bizarre.

-Upon finally reaching the end of the hallway of travelators – and after washing and scrubbing our shoes on a conveniently placed floor facility, we turned right and boarded an escalator to enter the Mausoleum.
+Upon finally reaching the end of the hallway of travelators – and after washing and scrubbing our shoes on a conveniently placed floor facility, we turned right.
+We boarded an escalator to enter the Mausoleum.
 This was a resplendent building smothered in marble, with the natural cream and grey patterns covering every centimetre of step, pillar, floor, wall and ceiling.
 We again stood four abreast as we entered a capacious room, which at the far end, and in front of a wall illuminated by a red and white light, stood a gold statue of the Great Leader.
-Celestial music wafted around the airy interior and I audibly drew my breath at this sublime sight.
+Celestial music wafted around the airy interior, and I audibly drew my breath at this sublime sight.
 We halted at a red line before the statue and bowed devotedly before exiting the room.